HPE-Haven-OnDemand/havenondemand-asp.net/README.md

 client.onErrorOccurred += client_onErrorOccurred;
 ```

-When you call the GetRequest() or PostRequest() with the ASYNC mode, the response will be returned to this callback function.
+When you call the GetRequest() or PostRequest() with the "async = true" , the response will be returned to this callback function.
 The response is a JSON string containing the jobID.
 ```
 private void HodClient_requestCompletedWithJobID(string response) {